eglerean/2020-05-25-online/right_column.md

   git, provide some initial advice on obvious error messages, and be able to call us for advanced help when it's needed.

+- **How does the waitlist work?**  Anyone can register, but you go to the waitlist until we can be sure we have enough helpers.
+We'll continually approve people as we get space.
+We know this may be more unpredictable for you, but the way to make sure you get in is join a team with a helper (or find us more helpers in general).

 * **If the workshop is streamed/published, will I be visible?**
   Privacy and internal safety is our first concern.
 Only instructors video will be published.
 If you use voice to questions in the main room,